mre-code/groovysql/README.md

     xml
     json

-The `--width` option limits the maximum column width for columns in text mode.
+The `--width` option, used with text mode, limits the maximum column width for columns.
 GroovySQL manages text mode output while industry standard packages handle output formatting for all the other output formats.

-The `--jsonstyle` option allows selecting between all keys and values being quoted (the default) or all keys and string values being quoted (with numeric values unquoted) as JSON allows both approaches.
+The `--jsonstyle` option, used with json mode, allows selecting between all keys and values being quoted (the default) or all keys and string values being quoted (with numeric values unquoted) as JSON allows both approaches.

-GroovySQL is designed for use in production batch operations and is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect in which case it will append the output to an existing file.
-Following this approach GroovySQL will not result in data loss though data loss can still occur through other mechanisms, e.g. file redirection, etc.

 GroovySQL supports various JSON styles - "quoted", "standard", and "spread".
 The default is _quoted_ and results in all values being quoted while _standard_ does not quote integer and floating point numeric values.
 The _spread_ style is a variant of standard that uses the Groovy spread operator to produce the same output as _standard_.
 JSON keys are always quoted in line with JSON "standards".

+GroovySQL is designed for use in production batch operations and is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect in which case it will append the output to an existing file.
+Following this approach GroovySQL will not result in data loss though data loss can still occur through other mechanisms, e.g. file redirection, etc.

 ## Command Line Options